librenms/librenms/doc/Installation/Installation-Ubuntu-1804-Apache.md

 ### Cron job

     cp /opt/librenms/librenms.nonroot.cron /etc/cron.d/librenms

-> NOTE: Ensure necessary environment variables, like proxy settings, are properly read when cron triggers to job.
+> NOTE: Keep in mind  that cron, by default, only uses a very limited set of environment variables.
+You may need to configure proxy variables for the cron invocation.
+Alternatively adding the proxy settings in config.php is possible too.
+Read more on that here: https://docs.librenms.org/Support/Configuration/#proxy-support

 #### Copy logrotate config